usmansaleem/signers_docker_compose/web3signer-hashicorp/README.md

 ## Generate Hashicorp configuration for Web3Signer if required.

-Use following commands to generate `n` random BLS keys, import it in Hashicorp and generate Web3Signer configuration files.
+Assuming that vault is up and running and listening on port 8200 using above docker compose file, use following commands to generate `n` random BLS keys, import it in Hashicorp and generate Web3Signer configuration files.
 The config files will be generated in `web3signer/config/keys`

 ```
 git submodule update --init --recursive